Mountainous, safe, more evolved country in South America.

 - Whatever you do, don’t use Entel…those guys make many promises yet your card never activates and never works.
 They’ll keep telling you to wait, or return to the store in person, but the problem never resolves.

 - I ended up going with Bitel and loved it.
 Didn’t have to wait in long lines at busy stores like Claro, Movistar, or Entel.
-I was in and out in 15 mins with an activated ESIM.
-Everything works!
+I was in and out in 15 mins with a working ESIM!
 Super happy.
 Keep in mind I was only in Lima and Cuzco.
 I don’t know how their network works in more rural or isolated areas.
 (Update, they promised me 40GB but I only got 25GB of data.
 Still super cheap, though.)

 Miscellaneous tips: